Smash Players Can't Agree Whether Coaching Is Okay Or Not

 Still, since there’s no governing body for the whole of competitive Smash, there’s no strict regulation on declaring a coach or limiting your time with said coach.
 Events as recent as Japan’s Umebura Major had coaching in grand finals, where Echo Fox teammate Mew2King helped MKLeo get a read on his opponent.

 On one hand, coaching can help a pro overcome themselves and do better, and even in Smash Melee’s scene, coaching has become a notable position.
 Names like Tafokints and Captain Crunch have been synonymous with the rise of their respective players, Mang0 and Hungrybox.
+Though these coaches don’t offer mid-set advice (too often, at least), they’ve been instrumental in the continued growth of their players.

 Detractors, however, disagree with the idea of having to beat two minds rather than one, especially when many players don’t have access to the same resources.

 More than anything, regulation is the greatest factor; though institutions like 2GG have made strides in building a standard ruleset for Smash 4 competitions, there’s no guarantee every tournament will adhere to those rules.
 Whether you agree with ringside coaching or not, having a baseline is the first step to hosting a more useful dialogue.